faraz9993/Postgre_SQL_pgAdmin4_Integration/README.md

 Connection Settings -
 listen_addresses = '*'          # what IP address(es) to listen on;
 ```
-### Now, let us login into PostgreSQL, create an admin password, a user, that user's username and password, a datbase and grant its privileges to the newly created user.
+### Now, let us login into PostgreSQL DATABASE, create a password for admin, create a user, assign that user a username and password, create a datbase and grant its privileges to that newly created user.

 ```
 sudo -i -u postgres